o0ragman0o/Bakt/README.md

 * Allows the *Trustee* to add new holders.
 * Allows the *Trustee* to pay dividends to the *Holders*.
 * Allows the *Trustee* to *unilaterally* order the withdrawal of uncommitted funds.
+* Allows the *Trustee* to destroy the contract on the condition of 0 supply and 0 committed ether
 * Allows *Holders* to order the withdrawal of their balance of *ether*.
 * Prevents *pending transactions* from being sent until after a set delay.
 * Allows a holder with greater than 10% of tokens to *block* a *pending transaction*.